austin-taylor/pixyll/_posts/2016-02-01-create-d3-chart-python-force-directed.md

 Our Goal
 ---
-Create an [interactive graph](http://bl.ocks.org/mbostock/4062045) force directed graph to illustrate network traffic.
+Create an [interactive force directed graph](http://bl.ocks.org/mbostock/4062045) to illustrate network traffic.

 To get started save the following code to a file named index.html to your desktop or a path you'll remember.